a2ankitrai/2KX7/Java/garbage_collection.md

 ## Some Pointers

-- Objects are created on the heap in Java irrespective of their scope e.g. local or member variable. while it's worth noting that class variables or static members are created in method area of Java memory space and both heap and method area is shared between different thread.
+- Objects are created on the heap in Java irrespective of their scope e.g. local or member variable. while it's worth noting that **class variables or static members are created in method area of Java memory space and both heap and method area is shared between different thread**.

 - Garbage Collection in Java is carried by a daemon thread called Garbage Collector.